ngardiner/qnap_tricks/README.md

 Wow!
 That's a lot.
 So the default configuration is to allow dirty write blocks to consume up to 60% of the SSD cache.
 Breaking that down against my objectives we can see that it is not an optimal configuration for me:

-   * I have a 1TB SSD cache sitting in front of a RAID 10 array of magnetic NAS disks
+   * I have a 1TB SSD cache sitting in front of a RAID 6 array of magnetic NAS disks
-   * The RAID 6 benefits me in read speed but not in write speed, however the capacity of the magnetic disks (24TB in RAID) eclipse the SSD cache (1TB)
+   * The RAID 6 benefits me in read speed but not in write speed, however the capacity of the magnetic disks (24TB in RAID) eclipse the SSD cache (1TB) and stic o I intend to leverage the advantages of each (SSD IOPS and Magnetic Capacity) to do more with my disk array.
-   * What I would like the SSD Cache to do is to intercept writes,
+   * What I would like the SSD Cache to do is to intercept random reads and writes, and attempt to service them from the SSD.
+If the read block is cached, it avoids a read against the backing array which incurs latency.
+If it is a write, I want to buffer that write for a short period of time in case it is again written to before being committed to disk.
+This increases IOPS for applications such as databases with indexes which may see repeated updates in a short period of time.
    * What I **don't** wan't an SSD cache doing is storing lots of dirty blocks that should be written to a more resilient backing store (in this case, a RAID 6 dual-parity array that can withstand 2 disk failures where my SSD cache cannot).

 So I set the following parameters for what I'd accept as success criteria for the dirty block cache settings:

    * Target as low as possible a dirty cache limit parameter (so that I can easily regularly flush these blocks to disk without significant performance penalty)
+   * Ensure that the write cache size is enough to handle sustained write activity by monitoring the write hit rate

+Clearly, I don't need 600GB of space to buffer writes for this purpose.
+The write hit rate averaged 90% prior to reducing the write cache

 Manual flush of the SSD write cache